tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/API integration/Pricing-API.md

 {{% alert title="Note" color="info"%}}

-For more details on including these extra parameters, refer to the corresponding Payments API documentation for your country:
+For more details on these extra parameters, see the Payments API documentation for your country:

 * [Argentina]({{< ref "Payments-API-Argentina.md#submit-transactions-using-credit-or-debit-cards" >}})
 * [Colombia]({{< ref "Payments-API-Colombia.md#submit-transactions-using-credit-or-debit-cards" >}})